Next Level Chef (American TV series): Season 3 (2024)

+Season 4 (2025)

+Next Level Baker

+On February 27, 2025, it was announced that a spinoff show, Next Level Baker, is in the works and will premiere on December 4, 2025.

 International versions

 A British version of the show was commissioned by ITV in June 2022.
 It later premiered on January 11, 2023.
-Gordon Ramsay and Nyesha Arrington from the American version serve as mentors, along with Paul Ainsworth.
+Gordon Ramsay and Nyesha Arrington from the American version served as mentors, along with Paul Ainsworth.
+The show was won by social media chef Jade Greenhalgh.
+On March 28, 2023, the show was reportedly canceled after one season.

 A French version of the show was commissioned by Kitchen Factory Productions in October 2022.

+A Spanish version premiered on Telecinco on January 8, 2025.

+A Brazilian version premiered on TV Globo on July 15, 2025.
+It is hosted by Ana Maria Braga, with Alex Atala, Jefferson Rueda and Renata Vanzetto serving as mentors.